-“Women’s History Month has come a long way from when I was younger,” says Helen Dong, a member of the Index Exchange Women in Engineering group.
+“Women’s History Month has come a long way from when I was younger,” said Helen Dong, a member of the Index Exchange Women in Engineering group.
 “I think Index did a great job of acknowledging and celebrating it.”
-And Kimberly Smith, Software Engineer, says: “Discussing with other women about the songs that uplift them, the books that’ve enlightened them and the different perspectives they’ve shared has all been really worthwhile.”
+And Kimberly Smith, software engineer, said: “Discussing with other women about the songs that uplift them, the books that’ve enlightened them, and the different perspectives they’ve shared has all been really worthwhile.”

-They dove into the additional, complex challenges women have encountered because of COVID-19 as well, from the healthcare pay gap to the burdens of unpaid housework and emotional labor that have largely fallen on women’s shoulders, as reported by UN Women.
+They dove into the additional challenges women have encountered because of COVID-19, from the healthcare pay gap to the burdens of unpaid housework and emotional labor that have largely fallen on women’s shoulders, as reported by UN Women.

 Shruti Shekar, a tech and telecom reporter at Yahoo!
-Finance Canada, joined Lori Goode, our CMO, for a virtual fireside chat about her own experience in the journalistic space.
+Finance Canada, joined Lori Goode, our CMO, for a virtual fireside chat about her own experience in journalism.
 Born and raised in Singapore, Shruti fell in love with the written word and caught the journalistic bug early on.
-She discussed how being a woman in journalism, particularly a woman in tech journalism, is not without its challenges.
+She discussed how being a woman in journalism, particularly a woman in tech journalism, comes with challenges.
 Having faced discrimination at a number of turns, Shruti reminded listeners to use their own voices and trust in their abilities.

-Ritika Khanna, Community Manager at Index Exchange, comments: “Hearing such powerful stories from Shruti, Nicola, and Izzy over the past month reminded me of the importance of speaking up and sharing moments of both trial and triumph, because that story may just be what helps someone else find their voice and elevate another.”
+Ritika Khanna, community manager at Index Exchange, commented, “Hearing such powerful stories from Shruti, Nicola, and Izzy over the past month reminded me of the importance of speaking up and sharing moments of both trial and triumph, because that story may just be what helps someone else find their voice and elevate another.”

 Our speakers shared the names of a number of organizations we can all support to help uplift and empower women and promote diversity across our industries, in and outside of Women’s History Month.
 From The Valuable 500 (which aims to “revolutionize disability inclusion through business leadership and opportunity”) to D.I.C.E.
-(Diversity and Inclusion at Conferences and Events, which Nicola helped co-found); from Elena’s Club (which curates courses for “young professional women” in Toronto) to Actua Canada (designed to provide life-changing STEM experiences to young men and women) — there’s no shortage of groups and causes that are working to champion women in our sector and our world.
+(Diversity and Inclusion at Conferences and Events, which Nicola helped co-found); from Elena’s Club (which curates courses for young professional women in Toronto) to Actua Canada (designed to provide life-changing STEM experiences to young men and women)—there’s no shortage of groups and causes that are working to champion women.